MicrosoftDocs/minecraft-creator/creator/Reference/Content/EntityReference/Examples/EntityComponents/minecraftComponent_shareables.md

 ​
 # minecraft:shareables
 ​
-`minecraft:shareables` Defines a list of items the mob wants to share or pick up.
+`minecraft:shareables` defines a list of items the mob wants to share or pick up.
 ​
 ## Parameters